szymon2024/Two-distances-intersection-plugin/README.md

 After installing the plugin, help is available in the Help menu, Plugins.

-Note 1: Not all coordinate systems (CRS) allow you to enter a distance in the advanced digitization panel.
+Note: Not all coordinate systems (CRS) allow you to enter a distance in the advanced digitization panel.
 The tool is useful for working with flat coordinate systems, for example for Poland EPSG:2176, EPSG:2177, EPSG:2178, EPSG:2179.

-Note 2: After each using the plugin, measure the designated distances with the qgis measurement tool to see the precision is sufficient for you.

 Version 1.0.14